wp-plugins/powerpress/readme.txt

 == Changelog ==

+= 0.9.8 =
+* Released on 9/??/2009
+* Fixed bug with publishing a new post with media file warnintg messages for curl_setopt() function

 = 0.9.7 =
 * Released on 8/31/2009
 * Fixed array_unshift() for users in simple mode, bug created in 0.9.6 release.